5-Data Manipulation

 - There are 2 ways that we can do this without the tidyverse package based on what we’ve already learned.

-In this case, results in a vector, because all of the column names are strings of characters
+- In this case, results appear in a vector rather than a list because the column names are all the same data type (strings).

 purchaseDataColumnNames <- names(purchaseData)